Chain & Sales Forecasting

 Forecasting in CRM is Changing the Game

 CRM solutions make forecasting more transparent, immediate, and accurate across the board.
-The information is now at everyone’s fingertips at various levels of management in real-time.
-Gone are the days when sales managers would manually create a forecast that was out of date by the time it hit the salesperson’s desk.
+The information is now at everyone’s fingertips at various levels of management in real time.
+Gone are the days when sales managers would manually create an outdated forecast by the time it hit the salesperson’s desk.

 Forecasting Benefits for CRM: